leeboardtools/mimon/UIDesignNotes.md

     - Italicized?
     - Which one is user option, should be able to use CSS classes.

-- TickerSelector:
+- PricesList
-    - Need multi-column selector/list box.
+    - Not properly updating from price updates.